piroor/treestyletab/CONTRIBUTING.md

 # Tree Style Tab contribution guide

+If you are pllanning to open a new issue for a bug report or a feature request, please see this document before posting.

 ## Good, helpful bug reports

 A good report is the fastest way to solve a problem.
 Even if the problem is very clear for you, possibly unclear for me.
 Unclear report can be left unfixed for long time.

-Before you open a new issue to report a bug, please see following checklist.
+Here is a list of typical questions I asked to existing reports:

  * Does the problem appear with the [latest develpment build](http://piro.sakura.ne.jp/xul/xpi/nightly/)?
    Possibly, problems you met has been resolved already.